 I study how cultural patterns of childhood corporal punishment, abandonment, neglect, and other potential sources of childhood trauma have shaped religious texts and traditions.
-To date, I have studied, and done either detailed or preliminary writing on, the following religions: Christianity, Judaism, Islam, and the system of karmic-reincarnation that underlies Hinduism, Buddhism, and Jainism.
-These religions together account for 70 percent of the world's population.
-I have also studied the story of the abduction of Persephone, as told in the Homeric Hymn to Demeter, which mythically portrays cultural patterns of arranged marriage, and probable maritial rape, in ancient Greece.
+In addition to contemporary world religions (Christianity, Judaism, Islam, and the system of karmic-reincarnation that underlies Hinduism, Buddhism, and Jainism), I also examine the "Rape of Persephone," as told in the Homeric Hymn to Demeter, a 7th century BCE text that mythically portrays cultural patterns of arranged marriage, and possible marital rape, in ancient Greece.

 For those who are exploring their own early life circumstances and psychology, my writings examine the profound personal resonances that can underlie a variety of religious beliefs, including those about innate sinfulness and divine punishment.
 For these individuals, my work can offer liberating personal insights.
-Because the same mechanisms are at play in both religious and non-religious responses to trauma, my writings can likewise be of value to non-religious individuals, including agnostics and atheists, whose childhoods were characterized by corporal punishment, neglect, and similar painful experiences.
+Because the same mechanisms are at play in both religious and non-religious responses to trauma, exploring the childhood sources of religion can also be of value to non-religious individuals whose childhoods were characterized by corporal punishment, neglect, and similar painful experiences.

-With respect to the broader political context, my work provides insight into fundamentalist rage and violence.
+With respect to the broader political context, studying the childhood origins of religion provides insight into fundamentalist rage and violence.
 To the extent that childhood themes related to abuse and trauma are embodied in religious myths and rituals, intense childhood emotions, such as those arising from corporal punishment, can be displaced to the arena of religion.
 Thus, religiously experienced rage and humiliation, and religiously enacted violence, may actually arise as unwitting reactions to long-past experiences of child abuse, humiliation, and neglect.
 Recognizing this pattern can potentially assist in the treatment of violent fundamentalist offenders and possibly lead to strategies that are implementable on a societal level.

 I explore how widespread corporal punishment and abandonment of children in the Roman Empire, along with norms of punishment in Jewish culture, may have fundamentally shaped New Testament theology and salvation teachings.
 My work on Christianity addresses seminal New Testament teachings, such as: (1) The Son submits to his heavenly Father’s will and suffers accordingly [e.g., Mark 14:36, Acts 2:23, Romans 8:32]; (2) Human beings are punished for disobedience (Adam) and saved from punishment by obedience (Jesus) [e.g., Romans 5:18-19]; (3) God’s human ‘children’ provoke wrath through their disobedience [e.g., Ephesians 2:2-3]; and (4) The Father’s wrath is terrifying [Luke 12:4-5].